ahlstromcj/seq66/README.md

 user-manual.
 As of this release, employs the __Meson__ build system.

 *The current development-in-progress branch is now "Meson".
 Seq66 now builds using Meson, and supports Qt6.
+Bootstrap and build now done via the work.sh script.
 The old-style build setup is preserved in branch "Autoconf."*

 The release includes an installer for the 64-bit Windows version of Seq66.
 Initial work has been done on getting Seq66 to build and run